svc333/overview/glossary/index.md

 {: #x4585370}

 A cloud computing environment in which access to standardized resources, such as infrastructure, multi-tenant hardware, and services, is available to subscribers on a pay-per-use basis.
 See also [borderless](#x8439189), [private cloud](#x4585362).

+### public gateway
+{: #x9594389}

+The connection of a subnet, with all virtual server instances attached, to the internet.
+A public gateway uses a many-to-1 network address translation (NAT), which means that thousands of virtual server instances with private addresses can use one public IP address to talk to the public internet.

 ### public resource
 {: #x9439040}